 Postgraduate University Residences

-We currently have rooms reserved for MBA students in Willen House (5 minutes from Cass) and Alliance House (30 minutes from Cass via a direct bus).
-These residences are owned by private companies but they offer discounted rates to Cass students.
+We currently have rooms reserved for MBA students in Willen House (5 minutes from The Business School) and Alliance House (30 minutes from Bayes Business School via a direct bus).
+These residences are owned by private companies but they offer discounted rates to MBA students.

 Further information is available on our website.